christiangerbig/christiangerbig/README.md

 Hi,

 I'm Christian.
-I'm a passionate Web Developer focused on Frontend and Backend technologies.
+I'm a Web Developer focused on Frontend and Backend technologies.
 My homebase is Hamburg in Germany.

+I started to learn the fundamentals of Web Development by myself and as a Full Stack Web Developper at Ironhack.

+My skills as a developer include JavaScript(ES6), TypeScript, React, Redux, MongoDB, REST-APIs with Axios, Node.js, HTML5 & CSS3/Sass.

+Meanwhile I improved my skills to write Clean Code and learned in several Udemy courses to apply the Redux Toolkit and TypeScript together with React in my projects.

+I would like to become part of a team where I can apply, develop and share my skills.

 I believe in the positive power of communication with a trust in cooperative team working making an asset from sharing different points of views.